American Library Association

 Literacy.
 The ALA Office for Diversity, Literacy & Outreach Services promotes literacy and other programs for the urban and rural poor, the elderly and to people who are discriminated against because they belong to minority groups.
 The office encourages the development of user-oriented information and educational library services to meet special needs and to ensure that librarians and others have information, technical assistance and continuing education opportunities to assist them in developing effective outreach programs.

 Personnel.
 The ALA Office for Human Resources Development and Recruitment provides programs, publications and counsel related to the rights, interests and obligations of library personnel.
 The office serves as a career education and recruitment resource for the profession of librarianship.

 Public Awareness.
-The ALA Public Information Office directs a year-round public awareness campaign for libraries and librarians, including National Library Week, Banned Books Week and Teen Read Week.
+The ALA Communications & Marketing Office directs public awareness campaigns for libraries and librarians, including National Library Week, Library Card Sign-up Month, and the I Love My Librarian Award.
 The office develops promotional materials to assist librarians with their public relations programs at the local level, coordinates media relations for the association and provides communications counsel and support to members and staff.

 Publishing.
 Journals, monographs and reference works are among ALA publications sold all over the world.
 Some titles have been translated into Japanese, Hebrew, Spanish and Portuguese.
 The official membership publication is American Libraries monthly magazine.
 Booklist is a leading review publication of current books and nonprint materials; Choice magazine reviews books of importance to academic libraries; Book Links magazine explores how literature can enhance learning for children.